AdesisNetlife/croak/README.md

 > Grunt automation made easy for large projects.
 Save time and health with Croak

 **Disclaimer**:
-Croak is ready to use in relaxed environments, but things can change in a near future, so features may be here today, gone tomorrow or viceversa
+Croak is ready to use in relaxed environments, but it is still under active development and design process and things can change in a near future.
+Take into account that features may be here today, gone tomorrow or viceversa

 ## About